Josef von Sternberg: The Town: 1943

 In the midst of World War II, Sternberg, in a civilian capacity, was asked by the United States Office of War Information to make a single film, a one-reel documentary for the series entitled The American Scene, a domestic version of the combat and recruitment oriented Why We Fight.
 Whereas his service with the Signal Corps in World War I included filming shorts demonstrating the proper use of fixed bayonets, this 11-minute documentary The Town is a portrait of a small American community in the Midwest with emphasis on the cultural contributions of its European immigrants.

 Aesthetically, this short documentary exhibits none of Sternberg's typical stylistic elements.
 In this respect it is the only purely realistic work he ever created.
 It is executed, nonetheless, with perfect ease and efficiency, and his "sense of composition and continuity" is strikingly executed.
 The Town was translated into 32 languages and distributed overseas in 1945.

 At the end of the war, Sternberg was hired by producer David O. Selznick, an admirer of the director, to serve as a roving advisor and assistant on the film Duel in the Sun, starring Gregory Peck.
 Attached to the unit overseen by filmmaker King Vidor, Sternberg pitched into any task he was assigned with alacrity.
 Sternberg continued to seek a sponsor for a highly personal project entitled The Seven Bad Years, a journey into self-analysis concerning his childhood and its ramifications for his adult life.
 When no commercial backing materialized, Sternberg abandoned hopes for support from Hollywood and returned to his home in Weehawken, New Jersey, in 1947.

 RKO Pictures: 1949–1952

 For two years Sternberg resided at Weehawken, unemployed and in semi-retirement.
-He married Meri Otis Wilmer in 1948 and soon had a child and a family to support.
+He married Meri Otis Wilmer in October 1948 and soon had a child and a family to support.

 In 1949, screenwriter Jules Furthman, now a co-producer for Howard Hughes' RKO studios in Hollywood, nominated Sternberg to film a color feature.
 Oddly, Hughes demanded a film test from the 55-year-old director.
 Sternberg dutifully submitted a demonstration of his skills and RKO, satisfied, presented him with a two-picture contract.
 In 1950, he began filming the Cold War-era Jet Pilot.